 - 1/2 cup chopped roasted peanuts for garnish

 If you are using tofu, press the tofu down by putting paper towels at the bottom and top of the tofu and then weigh it down by placing a heavy pan/pot on top for about 15 minutes.
-This will "squeeze" out the water: Discard the excess water and pat the tofu dry and cut into about 2x1 inch pieces.
-Toss the tofu with about 2 Tbsp of soy sauce.
-Set aside
+This will "squeeze" out the water: Discard the excess water and pat the tofu dry and cut into about 1x 1/2 inch pieces

-Meanwhile, soak dried shrimp (if using) in warm water to cover until softened, about 10 minutes; drain and chop finely.
-If using dried rice noodles, soak in warm water to cover until softened, about 15 minutes; drain.
-If using fresh rice noodles, rinse with cold water to separate
+Meanwhile, soak dried shrimp in warm water to cover until softened, about 10 minutes; drain and chop finely

-To make sauce, combine the tamarind paste with hot water until dissolves and then strain into another bowl.
-Add in sugar, fish sauce, and lime juice and stir to combine.
+To make pad thai sauce, combine the tamarind paste with water and then use the back of the spoon to keep mashing it until you get thick mash.
+Add in sugar and fish sauce and stir to combine.
 Set aside

 Place noodle mixture on serving platter.
-Garnish with peanuts, cilantro leaves,extra red chili flakes and squeeze of lime juice and serve immediately
+Garnish with peanuts, cilantro leaves, red chili flakes, few stalks of chives, squeeze of lime juice and serve immediately

 Some dried pad Thai noodles come in sizes like S,M,L, and XL.
 The size usually indicates the wideness of the noodles.
 For Pad Thai, I will stick with size S or M. I usually use S, which means it's flat and thin.